The God of the Impossible

 First, I’ll thread the needle.
 That means you hold the needle like this and push the thread through this little hole called the "eye."
 (Show the eye.)
 This could be difficult.
 Do you think I can do it?
 (Attempt to thread the yarn, and make a show of it.
 Ask for help, and let a couple children try.)

-One day a rich young man came to Jesus and asked him what he needed to do to go to heaven.
-Jesus answered him, "You know the commandments, 'do not murder, do not commit adultery, do not steal, do not give false testimony, do not defraud, honor your father and mother.' "
+You know, this problem of threading the needle reminds me of something that happened with Jesus.
+One day, a rich young man came to Jesus and asked what he needed to do in order to go to heaven.
+Jesus answered him, "You know the commandments: 'Do not murder, do not commit adultery, do not steal, do not lie, do not cheat, honor your father and mother.' "

 Then Jesus turned to his disciples and said, "It is easier for a camel to pass through the eye of a needle than it is for a rich man to enter into the kingdom of heaven."

 Now, putting thread through the eye of the needle can be pretty difficult.
 How would you like to try to put a camel through the eye of a needle?
 (Pause and hold up the needle again.)
 That seems impossible, doesn’t it?